BetterBuiltFool/pyrite_framework/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Forget About Screen Space
+### Screen Space vs World Space

-It's all about world space, now.
+In base pygame, all surfaces are rendered in terms of screen space.
+This means that changing the resolution changes the size of the display, but not the objects on it.
+This means either a complicated setup that accounts for the window size before figuring out where to draw everything, or locking down the resolution, never to be changed.

 Pyrite features a camera system as part of its default renderer.
 Cameras are moveable and zoomable, and automatically ignore any renderables they can't see, speeding up your game when items are offscreen.

-You can even have multiple cameras, rendered to different parts of the screen!
+You can even have multiple cameras, rendered to different parts of the screen!*

 Renderables have layers and draw indexes to ensure that everything is drawn in the desired order.
 You can even add additional layers, and have cameras ignore layers, as needed.

-Cameras are even optional.
-Pyrite will treat your world space just like screen space, if you don't want/need cameras for your project.
+Cameras are, or course, optional.
+Pyrite can treat your world space just like screen space if you don't want/need cameras for your project.

+*Currently, multiple cameras slows the game greatly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>